xELIXER/cricket-simulator/README.md

  - Scoreboard is available for each team as well as each player wise.
  - Maiden over feature allows us to see which all bowler did the bowling and gave 0 runs.
+ - All the details of each match are saved in the DB.
+ - Endpoints are exposed to retrieve details of all the previous matches and individually for the teams also.
 ### Tech
 - Spring Boot 2.2.3
 - Java 13
 - InteliJ IDEA 2019.3.2
 - Gradle
+- MongoDB

 ### Run